 AMH and the menopause

-In the UK, blood tests are rarely used to diagnose the menopause — it’s usually based on age and symptoms.
+In the UK, blood tests are rarely used to diagnose menopause — it’s usually based on age and symptoms.
 But obviously, there’s a lot of interest in knowing when your reproductive life will come to an end.
-Some research suggests that AMH is a really good marker for predicting the menopause.
-However, there’s still a bit of debate here.
+Some research suggests that AMH is a really good marker for predicting menopause.
+But, there’s still a bit of debate here.

 The only test which can reliably tell you that you’re not releasing eggs any more is to measure your follicle-stimulating hormone (FSH) levels.